robertorcosta/azure-docs.pt-br/articles/active-directory/develop/msal-v1-app-scopes.md

 ## <a name="scopes-to-request-for-a-client-credential-flowdaemon-app"></a>Escopos a serem solicitados para um aplicativo de fluxo de credencial do cliente/daemon

-No caso do fluxo de credenciais do cliente, o escopo para passar também seria `/.default`.
-Isso informa ao Azure Active Directory: "todas as permissões de nível de aplicativo que o administrador consentiu no registro de aplicativo.
+No caso do fluxo de credencial do cliente, o escopo a ser aprovado também seria `/.default`.
+Isso informa ao Azure AD: "todas as permissões no nível de aplicativo que o administrador consentiu no registro do aplicativo.